sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

 .. code-block:: console

-   $cat userkey.pem usercert.crt > usercert.pem   #replace the usercert.crt file with your certificate file
+   $cat usercert.crt > usercert.pem   #replace the usercert.crt file with your certificate file

 * Set the proper permissions to your certificate files: